cj-mills/christianjmills/_posts/2022-8-10-IceVision-to-OpenVINO-to-Unity-Tutorial-3.md

+> **Important:** This post assumes you already [Unity Hub](https://unity3d.com/get-unity/download) on your system.
+Check out [this section](https://christianjmills.com/Fastai-to-Unity-Tutorial-2/#set-up-unity-hub) from a previous tutorial if this is not the case ([link](https://christianjmills.com/Fastai-to-Unity-Tutorial-2/#set-up-unity-hub)).

 ## Create New Project

-Go back to the Projects section after the editor finishes installing and click New Project.
+Open the Unity Hub and click New Project.

 ![unity-hub-new-project](../images/icevision-openvino-unity-tutorial/part-3/unity-hub-new-project.png)